-As part of our risk assessment for the individually billed travel card program, we obtained the travel card quarterly reviews performed by both OCFO and regional management to confirm 1) whether management regularly conducts quarterly reviews over travel card transactions for misuse or abuse, and 2) to determine the nature and scope of the quarterly reviews.
-We determined that management conducted quarterly transaction reviews for its travel card program during fiscal year 2016.
+As part of our risk assessment for the individually billed travel card program, we obtained the travel card quarterly reviews performed by both OCFO and regional management to 1) confirm whether management regularly conducts quarterly reviews over travel card transactions for misuse or abuse, and 2) determine the nature and scope of the quarterly reviews.
+We determined that management conducted quarterly transaction reviews for its travel card program during fiscal year 2017.
 These quarterly reviews identified improper transactions such as:

+- personal purchases,

+- reloading reward cards;

+- expensing supplies in excess of the allowable reimbursement,

-- personal purchases, - reimbursement of airline tickets to employees with no reduction to their travel vouchers, - use of the card for routine commuting transportation, and - use of the card when not in travel status.
+- use of the card for routine commuting transportation, and

+- use of the card when not in travel status.

 Management reviewed each matter and counseled the employees on the improper charges.
-In addition, management ensured the resolution of erroneous reimbursements.
+In addition, management ensured the travel cardholders did not request reimbursement for unallowable charges.
+If the travel cardholder requested an erroneous reimbursement, management ensured the proper resolution of these reimbursements.
+For some quarterly reviews performed by the NCUA's Regions, management identified questionable charges and indicated there were no issues because a supervisor approved the charges or the cardholder properly excluded charges from the reimbursement request.
+For these transactions, we could not determine from the quarterly review documentation submitted to OCFO whether 1) these charges were allowable travel charges and 2) management counseled the cardholder on the proper use of the travel card if the charges were improper.
 The NCUA requires all employees to take travel card training when they are hired and to take refresher training every three years.
 We determined that OCFO offered refresher training to all travel cardholders in 2015.
+OCFO plans to conduct refresher training in 2018.